 To reflect its commitment to alcohol and drug awareness, the University calls upon key individuals and departments to educate the University community on the dangers of alcohol abuse and drug use:

-- The Wellness, Alcohol, and Drug Education (WADE) program coordinates alcohol and drug education and programming as well as materials to assist students with issues concerning alcohol and drug usage.
+• The Office of Student Outreach and Support coordinates alcohol and drug education and programming as well as materials to assist students with issues concerning alcohol and drug usage.

 The University makes available to all students Counseling and Psychological Services; a counseling office staffed principally by licensed mental health professionals.
 A staff psychologist with a particular focus on substance abuse issues is included.
 For students engaged in counseling at the center, the services of a qualified psychiatrist are also available.
 The University strongly urges its students to take advantage of these services.